fresh-milkshake/valorant-afk-bot/readme.md

 ## TODO

-- [ ] Add more modes (e.g. mouse movement, path along the map, ...)
+- [ ] Add more modes (e.g., mouse movement, path along the map, ...)
 - [ ] Add more detailed settings
-- [ ] Make window more flexible and pretty (make window save its minimum size and more)
+- [ ] Make a window more flexible and pretty (make a window save its minimum size and more)